mitchelloswald/ArkDiscordTracker/README.md

 .addenemy(string) accepts a string, adds them to the database and tracks when they are on the server

-.removeenemy(string) removes enemy from database and stops them
+.removeenemy(string) accepts a string, removes enemy from database and stops tracking them

 .enemys returns list of enemys currently being tracked